-Please consider a donation to RRCT’s Rain or Shine Fund.
-Your charitable donations allow RRCT to invest in free and better access to Maine’s outdoors for everyone.
-This fund is used to invest in wheelchair and mobility access at parks and preserves, to reduce or eliminate the expenses of outdoor experiences for low-income populations and to keep all RRCT programs free and welcoming to all.
+RRCT’s Rain or Shine Fund delivers free and better access to Maine’s outdoors for everyone.
+With your donations, RRCT is investing in wheelchair and mobility access at parks and preserves, reducing or eliminating the expenses of outdoor experiences for low-income populations, and keeping all RRCT programs free and welcoming to all.
 RRCT invites other organizations to create their own Rain or Shine Club, their own Rain or Shine Fund, or to join with RRCT to expand and collaborate.

 As new funding and your donations build the size of the Rain or Shine Fund, we plan to open dialog with the Town of Durham to explore fishing access by wheelchair facilities at the Runaround Pond Recreation Area.

 RRCT is working with MaineTrailFinder.com, Maine’s Center for Community GIS, the Maine State ADA Accessibility Coordinator to develop a new framework for reporting information on trail accessibility using parks and trails in the Royal River watershed as locations for trail accessibility assessment work.
 Thank you to the Maine Outdoor Heritage Fund for funding MaineTrailFinder.com’s work.
 MaineTrailFinder.com allows users to search hundreds of trail postings based on such criteria as trail activity type, distance, and location.
 For mobility- and access-challenged users, the website will be upgraded with the search functionality and level of detail needed to identify and assess appropriate trail experiences.
 (Example, wheelchair icons and narratives describing trail features.)